SamuelWorld20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 12: This script displays the 10 newest files in the current directory.
 - Task 13: This script takes a list of words as input and prints only words that appear exactly once.
 - Task 14: This script display lines containing the pattern “root” from the file "/etc/passwd".
+- Task 15: This script display the number of lines that contain the pattern “bin” in the file "/etc/passwd".